10 PORTUGUESE CODFISH RECIPES STEP BY STEP

 Prepare, clean and fillet the pre-soaked cod cut into steaks.
 Baste in the beaten egg, roll in flour and fry in hot oil.

 Where to find it in Lisbon?

 These fillets can be considered a sort of street food in Portugal.
 If you are in Lisbon, go to As Bifanas do Afonso, a small place in downtown known among tourists for having one of the best bifanas in the city.
 But Afonso, the owner, does much more than just this!
-Locals queue up there not only for the bifanas, but for all sorts of portuguese street food snacks, namely the fried cod fillets, that can be eaten in a small plate with a glass of wine or beer, or inside a light and airy papo seco, a Portuguese bread roll (the same used for bifanas).
+Locals queue up there not only for the bifanas, but for all sorts of Portuguese street food snacks, namely the fried cod fillets, which can be eaten on a small plate with a glass of wine or beer, or inside a light and airy papo seco, a Portuguese bread roll (the same used for bifanas).